r-abit/WalzerGuruAdminTool/README.md

 ### Matching Algorithm
-The Maching algorithm has the task to form from two groups (men and women), which register for an event under the equilibrium distribution of Gale-Shapley.Priority lists are created for each person appendix of the three parameters age, body size and dance level.
+The Maching algorithm has the task to form from two groups (men and women), which register for an event under the equilibrium distribution of Gale-Shapley.
+Priority lists are created for each person appendix of the three parameters age, body size and dance level.
 These parameters are scored according to the order.
 The whole calculation is summarized as one job
 ```app/Jobs/MatchingDancers.php```.